ZilStream/api/README.md

 # API Documentation

-All ZilSwap pairs consist of one ZRC-2 token paired to native ZIL.
+All ZilStream pairs consist of one ZRC-2 token paired to native ZIL.

 The canonical address for native ZIL used by ZilStream is `zil1qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqq9yf6pz`.